 - In the Against the Tide of Years, Kat Hollard has a short-lived fling with a Babylonian girl, because she's horny and the other girl has a bit of a crush on her.
 Nothing really comes of it; Kat ends up getting married soon after.

 - One character attempted to use this as an excuse in Kröd Mändoon and the Flaming Sword of Fire.

 General: Do you have any idea how long I've been in that dungeon?

 - iZombie: Someone's sexuality and libido can be transferred to the zombie that eats their brains, meaning that Liv and other zombies can change sexuality based on whose brains their eat.
-Liv once started lust after a womanizing Victim of the Week's female lover after consuming his brain and Lowell lost interest in Liv during a short period, as well as showing a slight interest in Ravi, after consuming the brain of a gay scientist.
+Liv once started lusting after a womanizing Victim of the Week's female lover after consuming his brain, and Lowell lost interest in Liv during a short period, as well as showing a slight interest in Ravi, after consuming the brain of a gay scientist.